Rajarshi-B/CRYPTeX-vF/README.md

 # CRYPTeX-vF
-A Cryptography GUI App made as a pet project (for-fun) using python.
+A Cryptography GUI App made as a pet project (for fun) using Python standard libraries.
 To be used to encrypt text and small binary files.
 Uses standard AES-256-PBKDF2_SHA2 with random salts and iv.
-On top of which a Shift Cipher is used to completely obfuscate the AES-Output and can even be converted to a One-Time-Pad if the shift cipher's key is random and length is sufficient.
-Shift Cipher wrapper is used on top because the output of AES is pseudorandom and unpredicatble for random salts and iv, frequency analysis using language structure will fail.
+On top of which a Shift Cipher is used to completely obfuscate the AES-Output and can even be converted to a One-Time-Pad if the shift cipher's key is random and length is sufficiently long.
+Shift Cipher wrapper is used on top because the output of AES is pseudorandom and unpredictable for random salts and iv, frequency analysis using language structure will fail.

 >Code is badly written :P

->I am not an expert in cryptography, neither a professional programmer, use at your own risk, if your are going to use it at all :P
+>I am not an expert in cryptography, nor a professional programmer, use at your own risk, if you are going to use it at all :P

+>Contributions to the code are always welcome!

- In short the cipher works in the following steps
+ In short, the cipher works in the following steps

-    1) First user-provided Key is taken and using PBKDF2 sha3_512 a key is derived lets call this 'hKey'.
+    1) First user-provided Key is taken and using PBKDF2 sha3_512 a key is derived let's call this 'hKey'.

-    2) The hKey is taken and is XORed with the Plain-Text, till its entire length lets call this enc_text_1 or PlainXORhKey.
+    2) The hKey is taken and is XORed with the Plain-Text, till its entire length let's call this enc_text_1 or PlainXORhKey.

     3) Standard AES-256 encryption is performed with a PBKDF2(sha512/256, key) on enc_text_1, => enc_text_2 or AES(enc...)